evanpurkhiser/rEFInd-minimal/README.md

 ### Usage

+ 1. Locate your refind EFI directory.
+This is commonly `/boot/EFI/refind` though it will depend on where you mount your ESP and where rEFInd is installed. `fdisk -l` and `mount` may help.

+ 2. Clone this repository into your refind configuration directory.

-To use this theme you'll want to clone it into the same directory as your rEFInd efi executable (usually `/boot/EFI/refind/`).
-Then you will want to add the line `include rEFInd-minimal/theme.conf` to the end of your `refind.conf`.
+ 3. To enable the theme add `include rEFInd-minimal/theme.conf` at the end of `refind.conf`.

-To set the icons for your entries you will want to add the `icon` configuration to each menuentry which points to the icon under `rEFInd-minimal/icons` that you would like to use for that entry.

-Here's an example configuration (from the screenshot)
+Here's an example menuentry configuration (from the screenshot)

 ```nginx
 menuentry "Arch Linux" {